Learning Kits Free Classroom Kits

 Pumpkin Kit: Pumpkin Patch: A Vine Through Time is a great way to introduce harvest season to students.
 This kit is full of fun learning activities and craft ideas like the 3D Pumpkin for your classroom.
 Books, movies and informational guides all about pumpkins complete this hands-on learning kit.

-Seasons on the Farm Kit: Seasons on the Farm helps the younger students understand the seasons of the year and what happens on the farm during each time.
-The kit includes several books on all the seasons, harvest time, pumpkins, apples, two DVDs and even fun stamps for the kids to use during activities.
+Seasons on the Farm Kit: Seasons on the Farm helps the younger students understand the seasons of the year and what happens on the farm each season.

 Soil: Soils are alive, as students will discover through the lessons in this kit.
 Students will learn to conduct experiments in soil pH, create soil profiles and understand the component of soils.
 They will also unveil the history of crop rotation and dig into the Dust Bowl.
-Kits include a printer activity guide in a 3-ring binder.
+Kits include a printed activity guide in a 3-ring binder.
+Revised in 2021!

-Plant: This kit offers problem-solving activities in plant propagation, production and processing.
-Students will conduct experiments to learn about plant differences an plant ecosystems.
+Plant: This kit offers problem-solving activities in plant propagation, production, and processing.
+Students will conduct experiments to learn about plant differences and plant ecosystems.
 They'll also sequence plant products, research the discoveries of George Washington Carver and look at the impact of crops on the national economy.
 Kits include a printed activity guide in a 3-ring binder.
+Revised in 2021!

 Machines: Students will learn about the history of farm machinery and the impact of modern farming techniques on families and communities.
 They'll also learn how inventors John Deere and Cyrus McCormick helped shape modern agriculture.
 Hands-on exercises let students identify machinery parts and estimate farm machinery costs.